ka-iden/lexer/README.md

 # lexer

 Writing a simple lexer to learn how to tokenize code/statements.
-This is the first step towards learning how to write not only a programming language, but a lexer has other functions, such as tokenising a math expression for evaluation.
+This is the first step not only towards learning how to write a programming language, but also towards tokenising a math expression for evaluation.

 ## Building